waywooKwong/waywooKwong/README.md

 Welcome to my Github page!

-I am Kuang weihua, a Software Engineer Undergraduate in Nankai University
+I am Kuang weihua, Undergraduate in Nankai University

+Major in Software Engineering

 Interest in **AIOps** and **NLP** (mainly Multi-Agents System in LLM and Dialect)